This Leadpages review explores if it’s worth it and how you can use this landing page builder in your small business.

 - Ability to choose templates by conversion rate

-- Great for writers and bloggers who use Facebook ads to grow their email list
+- Great for anyone who uses Facebook ads to grow their email list

 - Monthly subscription may put off some